 Clara Green, George's last surviving child, dies and the mill is bought by Oliver Hind, a local solicitor.
 Four years later he has the cap covered in copper to keep out the weather.
 The mill machinery and stones are still in the mill.
 The mill is let to H Gell and Co who use the ground floor and first floor to manufacture furniture polish and boot polish.
 A lot of these materials are stored in the mill.

-On the 10th July the mill catches fire.
-The lower floors are full of wax and polish and with the mill tower acting as a chimney the blaze rapidly takes hold in the brisk wind.
+On the 10th July, the mill catches fire.
+The lower floors are full of wax and polish and with the mill tower acting like a chimney, the blaze rapidly takes hold in the brisk wind.
 Only the brick tower survives, a few charred beams still spanning the interior.
 The mill is abandoned once again.

 With new floors, doors and windows in place, the new cap is hoisted onto the top of the tower by a crane.